 Asen’s Fortress is situated 279 m above sea level and the area was already settled in Roman and early Byzantine times.
 The importance of Asen Fortress increased in the Middle Ages and it was extensively renovated in the 13th century.
 The surviving outer walls are 3 m high, but it is known that they were originally 9-12 m high.

-How to return from Asen to Plovdiv
+How to Return to Plovdiv via Asenovgrad

 After visiting Asen Fortress we returned to the city of Plovdiv which is about 20 km.
 Ideally we would have liked to hitchhike from the entrance to Asen Fortress to Plovdiv, but this time there were no cars willing to stop for us.
 We wanted to buy drinking water, so we decided to walk to the nearby town anyway.